duyquoc1508/documentation/README.md

 - container_volumes: auto create by docker, each container a folder is generated the gets amounted
 - Can reference volumes by name

+> Docker uses a client-server architecture.
+The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
+The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
+The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 ## Lưu ý

 Mỗi lệnh `RUN` chạy sẽ sinh ra 1 image layer, Nên gom các lệnh `RUN` lại => giảm số lượng imange layer sinh ra => giảm được size, tối ưu hóa thời gian build